 Unfortunately, I was sick during the entire vacation.
 It didn’t stop me from enjoying myself, though.
 And we sorta acted like we lived there – we just lounged around the hotel room and watched TV.
 But that’s not all we did.
 We did do some exploring, went to a state park, visited downtown, drove around some neighborhoods.
 We got a little feel of the North Carolina life.
 Enough to know that it’s definitely a place we’d like to possibly move to one day.

 This casserole is easy to make.
 Chop your tomatoes, sprinkle with cajun seasoning and drizzle with a little olive oil and then set aside.
 Sprinkle your shrimp with cajun seasoning and then saute in a cast iron skillet until opaque.
-Remove those shrimp from the pan and then saute some onions and jalapenos.
-This gal loves the heat but you can leave the jalapenos out if you’re not digging them like me.
-After those little veggies are done cooking, mix in the cooked quinoa, tomatoes, some tomato paste and a few other goodies, top with the shrimp and shredded fontina cheese.
-Throw the casserole in the oven and bake for 15 minutes.
+Remove the shrimp from the pan and then saute some onions and jalapenos.
+I love the heat but you can leave the jalapenos out if you prefer a milder dish.
+After the veggies are done cooking, mix in the cooked quinoa, tomatoes, some tomato paste and a few other goodies, top with the shrimp and shredded fontina cheese.
+Place the casserole in the oven and bake for 15 minutes.
 It’s that simple!